Helen Hunt Jackson: Later writing career

 After she married William Sharpless Jackson in Colorado Springs in 1875, she took his name and is known in her writing as Helen Hunt Jackson.
 One of her most popular poems is Cheyenne Mountain, about the mountain in Colorado Springs.
 She was friends with fellow writer Flora Haines Loughead who cared for her during her final illness.
 Encouraged by the popularity of her book, Jackson planned to write a children's story about Indian issues, but did not live to complete it.
 Her last letter was written to President Grover Cleveland and she said:

-From my death bed I send you message of heartfelt thanks for what you have already done for the Indians.
-I ask you to read my Century of Dishonor.
-I am dying happier for the belief I have that it is your hand that is destined to strike the first steady blow toward lifting this burden of infamy from our country and righting the wrongs of the Indian race.